Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Georgia Southern's games have gone over 55 points in three of six chances this season.
+- Georgia Southern has combined with its opponents to score more than 56 points in one game this season.

-- The combined points per game average of the two teams, 47.6, is 7.4 points fewer than Saturday's over/under.
+- The two teams combine to score 47.6 points per game, 8.4 less than the over/under in this contest.

-- The 66.3 points per game these two squads have allowed their opponents to score this season are 11.3 more than the 55 over/under in this contest.
+- The 66.3 points per game these two squads have allowed to opponents this season are 10.3 more than the 56 total in this contest.

-- The Panthers and their opponents have scored an average of 57.1 points per game in 2021, 2.1 more than Saturday's total.
+- Panthers games this season feature an average total of 57.1 points, a number 1.1 points higher than Saturday's over/under.

-- The 53.5 PPG average total in Eagles games this season is 1.5 points fewer than this game's over/under.
+- In 2021, games involving the Eagles have averaged a total of 53.5 points, 2.5 fewer than this game's set over/under.

 Georgia State Stats and Trends

-- In games that Georgia State picks up over 495.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- Georgia State is 2-0 against the spread and 2-0 overall when the team amasses more than 495.3 yards.

-- The Panthers have turned the ball over five more times (10 total) than the Eagles have forced a turnover (5) this season.
+- The Panthers have turned the ball over 10 times this season, five more turnovers than the Eagles have forced (5).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.